DylanCope/ProtoEvo/README.md

 and I recommend using this to run the simulation.
 The project is built using LibGDX, which is a cross-platform game development library.
-It relies on OpenGL for rendering, and so you will need to have the appropriate drivers installed, as well as CUDA for GPU acceleration (if you have a CUDA-capable GPU).
+It relies on OpenGL for rendering, and so you will need to have the appropriate drivers installed, as well as CUDA for GPU acceleration.
 For the time being I have not implemented a CPU-only version of the simulation, so you will need a CUDA-capable GPU to run the simulation.
 Finally, the project is only tested on Windows 11, but it should work on Linux and Mac OS X as well.